 - a.
-Reconfirmed Reconfirmed positive is reported as such.
+Reconfirmed.
+Reconfirmed positive is reported as such.
 Reconfirmed substituted or adulterated is reported as a final result "refusal to test," which is treated as a reconfirmed positive. - b.
 Failed to reconfirm: Drug(s)/drug metabolite(s) not detected.
 Both tests canceled. - c.
 Failed to reconfirm: Adulteration or Substitution Criteria not met.
 Both tests canceled. - d.
 Failed to reconfirm: Specimen not Available for Testing.
 Both tests canceled and employee is directed to give another, immediate collection under direct observation, with no notice given to the employee.

-Note: Any safety sensitive employee or non-safety sensitive candidate/employee that has a confirmed positive pre-employment drug test will not be hired.
-A first occurrence positive drug test will result in the employee being subject to discipline, in accordance to section 13 of this policy.
+Note: Any safety-sensitive employee or non-safety-sensitive candidate/employee that has a confirmed positive pre-employment drug test will not be hired.
+A positive drug test will result in a recommendation for termination.
+A pre-termination hearing will also be provided.